rafalp/Misago/docs/PythonHooks/post-update-input-hook.md

 )
 ```

-A filter for the function used to validate data for `PostUpdateInputModel` GraphQL input type used by `postUpdate` GraphQL mutation.
+A filter for the function used to validate data for `postUpdate` GraphQL mutation.

 Returns a tuple of `data` that should be used to update the post and validation `errors`.